Biden’s post-debate crisis is now evolving into a genuine threat to his reelection bid - KESQ

 “Joe Biden is our nominee, and ultimately that decision on continuing or not will fall to him and his family,” Beshear, who’s been mentioned as a potential replacement nominee if Biden backs out, told Pamela Brown.
 “But I don’t think there’s anything wrong with asking the president to talk to the American people a little bit more about his health or that debate performance.”

-He added, “It’s like seeing somebody that you haven’t seen in a while and who seems a little bit off and you asking how they are doing and then listening to their answer.
-It’s both showing concern for them but also just trying to make are that things are OK.”
+He added, “It’s like seeing somebody that you haven’t seen in a while and they seem a little off, and you asking how they’re doing and then listening to their answer.
+It’s both showing concern for them but also just trying to make sure that things are OK.”

 Like Beshear, former House Speaker Nancy Pelosi couched her comments by saying Biden is a great president and that Trump would pose a serious threat to the rule of law.
 But she also speculated on the president’s health.